 Table of Contents

-If you are having problems assembling your drafting table, the three main reasons could be the instructions, the time spent and the level of difficulty.
+If you are having problems assembling your drafting table, the three main reasons could be the instructions, the time spent, and the level of difficulty.
 Assembling your table should be easy if you understand the instructions, you spent enough time on it, and you have some help.

-Depending on the complexity of the drafting table, the average time needed to assemble one ranges from half an hour to two hours.
+Depending on the complexity of the drafting table, the average time needed to assemble one range from half an hour to two hours.
 It is also highly recommended that you do it with someone to assist you since these drafting tables are known to be difficult to assemble.